Classification of Multiwavelength Transients with Machine Learning: Application to Radio Transients

 \subsection{Feature extraction}

 The feature extraction method used is described in \autoref{sec:wavelet}.
 First GP regression was performed on the original data set.
-From this, many example light curves can be generated, each statistically consistent with the original data\ml{, which allows us to generate a realistic synthetic dataset of any size}.
-To simulate the fact that the transient may be detected at any point on the light curve, a reference time, $t_0$, was then drawn at random to be somewhere within the curve.
-We then sampled 100 flux values between $t_0$ and $t_0 + 8\;\text{hrs}$ from the GP. \ml{This approximates an 8 hour radio observation where an image is produced every five minutes.} We then used \texttt{PyWavelets} to perform a two-level wavelet decomposition on these 100 points, which returns 400 coefficients.
-PCA was performed on these, keeping 20 coefficients which corresponds to retaining $99\%$ of the variability in the dataset. \\
+From this, many example light curves can be generated, each statistically consistent with the original data\ml{, which allows us to generate a realistic synthetic dataset of any size}. \ksr{ First, a reference time, $t_0$, was drawn at random to be somewhere within the original light curve.
+This was done to simulate the fact that the transient may be detected at any point on its light curve.} We then sampled 100 flux values between $t_0$ and $t_0 + 8\;\text{hrs}$ from the GP. \ml{This approximates an 8 hour radio observation where an image is produced every five minutes.} \ksr{The 8 hour observation time is inline with the expected observing strategy of MeerKAT. } We then used \texttt{PyWavelets} to perform a two-level wavelet decomposition on these 100 points, which returns 400 coefficients. \ksnn{PCA was performed on these, keeping the first 100 principal components.
+This was done to lessen the computational resources needed to train the classifier.}\\